 2.A.
-MOTION TO RECOMMEND ADOPTION of Transportation Improvement Program (TIP) Amendment #3 to the TPA's Fiscal Year (FY) 2023 - 2027 TIP
+MOTION TO ADOPT: a Resolution approving Amendment #3 to the TPA's FY 2023 - 2027 Transportation Improvement Plan (TIP)

-ANDREW UHLIR, TPA Deputy Director of Programs, was invited to present this item.
+ANDREW UHLIR, TPA Deputy Director of Programs, presented this item.

 There were no public or member comments on this item.